halaei/helpers/README.md

         return [
             'items' => [Item::class], // items is a collection of objects of type Item.
-            'destination' => Location::class, //delivered_to is an object of type Location 'customer_mobile' => [Mobile::class, 'decode'], // customer mobile is an string that can be casted to a Mobile object via 'decode' static function.
+            'destination' => Location::class, //delivered_to is an object of type Location 'customer_mobile' => [Mobile::class, 'decode'], // customer mobile is a string that can be casted to a Mobile object via 'decode' static function.
         ];
     }
 }